 In March 2020, the World Health Organization declared the outbreak of COVID-19 a global pandemic.
-The responses by federal, state and local governments to restrict public gatherings and travel rapidly grew to include stay-at-home orders, school closures and mandatory restrictions on non-essential businesses and services that have adversely affected workforces, economies, and financial markets resulting in a significant economic downturn.
-The COVID-19 pandemic has resulted in the temporary disruptions of many of our advertisers' businesses thereby impacting our core source of revenue, which has had a material impact on our operations and financial condition.
-COVID-19's impact on the capital markets could also impact our ability and cost to obtain necessary financing.
+The responses by federal, state and local governments to restrict public gatherings and travel rapidly grew to include stay-at-home orders, school closures and mandatory restrictions on non-essential businesses and services adversely affected workforces, economies, and financial markets resulting in a significant economic downturn.
+The COVID-19 pandemic resulted in the temporary disruptions of many of our advertisers' businesses thereby impacting our core source of revenue, which had a material impact on our operations and financial condition.
+In 2021, the Company benefited from a general economic conditions deteriorating again in the future.
+Although the Company has evidenced steady improvements during 2021, if local, state and federal governments or public and private entities begin to implement additional precautionary or restrictive measures in 2022 or the pandemic does not end, as the case may be, there may be material adverse effects on our business, results of operations, financial condition and cash flows.